-More than a thousand years later time travellers from Stoulton are still searching for answers to this and other secrets of Stoulton's hidden past.
-This website brings you an unfinished story.
+More than a thousand years later amateur historians from today's Stoulton still search for answers to this and other questions about Stoulton's past.
+This website brings you all we have discovered, it is an unfinished and still evolving story.

 This is a 'STORIES FROM THE STONES' website.